-In addition to displaying the sampled data for the selected signals, the Identify debugger can export the sample buffer contents for display in a variety of waveform viewers including Synopsys DVE and GTKWave.
+In addition to displaying the sampled data for the selected signals, the Identify debugger can export the sample buffer contents for display in a variety of waveform viewers.

 Select GTKWave Preference

 Select Options->Debugger preferences from the menu bar.
 Verify that GTKWave is the selected choice in the Waveform Viewer Preferences dialog box.